levidaniel96/DSPAudio-Tool/create_data_set/README.md

 - Microphone parameters specifying the microphone configuration.
 - Room parameters determining the dimensions and characteristics of the room.
 - Noise parameters controlling the levels of white noise and environmental noise.
-- Data set paths specifying the locations for clean data sets and the saved data set.

 ## Flags

 Boolean flags in the `config.yaml` file control various aspects of the data set generation process, such as saving room impulse responses (RIR), audio waveforms, and noise types.

+## Paths

+The `config.yaml` file also includes paths to the directories where the data set and other resources will be saved. there is a path for the clean data set speech and the environment noise. notice that the environment noise is not directonal and it is the same for all the microphones.